akash-satpute-comprinno/pr-agent-context/README.md

 ### MCP Integration
 - `medical-database` - SQL queries for medicines and stores
 - `medical-map` - Location and mapping services
-- `prescription-analyzer` - Image analysis for prescriptions
+- `prescrption-analyzer` - Image analysis for prescriptions

-## License

-MIT License